 - All due dates are posted in advance on Canvas.
 You may submit assignments early.
-Late work is accepted for 3 days, including weekend days, after the original due date.
-Canvas will automatically deduct 10% from the grade for each late day. - Assignments are individual work; you are expected to complete the work on your own. - Work submitted on Canvas must be in .doc, .docx, or .pdf file types only.
+Late work is accepted for 10 days, including weekend days, after the original due date.
+Canvas will automatically deduct 10% from the grade for each late day.
+For example, an assignment submitted 3 days late can earn up to 70% of the available points.
+End-of-semester assignments may not be submitted late after the final research celebration (to accommodate faculty grading deadlines). - The APA style paper should be individually completed and will be individually graded.
+While your content will be similar to your teammates' it should not be identical or placiarized content tim se entitier to your tearminates, it enterin net se reentieur er pragianzea.

+Work submitted on Canvas must be in .doc, .docx, or .pdf file types only.
 The student is responsible for making sure Canvas files work and go through Turnitin.
 Files that do not open, are in the wrong file type, and/or can't go through Turnitin will be considered late until the problem is rectified.